pyconau/2021-website/data/Page/social.md

 There will be _hallway_ video chat rooms in venueless available throughout the whole conference, make sure to check it out.

 If you are keen on hosting online games, there will be plenty of opportunities during breaks or on Sunday.
-Instructions will be available the week before the conference.

-Do you have anything you’d be interested in hosting that isn’t listed here?
-Get in contact with us [via email](mailto:contact@pycon.org.au), and we can try to get it on our program.
+If you want a new chat room for your event or interest group, or book a video chat, drop a message to  **#Social events** channel and we can arrange that.